MattX/piecewise-linear/README.md

 ### Features

-- [x] Efficient iterator over inflection points of a two functions
+- [x] Efficient iterator over inflection points of two functions
 - [x] Shrink and expand function domain
-- [ ] Negation
+- [x] Negation
 - [ ] Sum
+- [ ] Product
-- [ ] Numerical integration
+- [x] Numerical integration

+Most numeric types should be supported, but only `f64` has been seriously tested.

 ## Contributing